• Skip to primary navigation

 two overhead photos showing how to make this soft pretzel recipe - dough before and after rising

-Form the pretzels
+Form the Pretzels

 Once the dough has doubled in size, preheat the oven and grease two large baking sheets.